seadowg/cv/cv.md

 *October 2012 - Present*

 * Working as an engineer and team lead to build mobile apps (Android & iOS), web apps and APIs across retail, logistics, news media and many other spaces.
+* Collaborating with other engineers, data scientists, UX/UI designers and product managers as part of a balanced team.
 * Helping clients deploy and manage their applications in the Play Store, App Store and across various cloud platforms (PCF, Heroku etc).
 * Mentoring and helping build other engineers' careers within